-- Use your own Snapcode to enable others to add you as a Snapchat contact.
+- Use language alongside your Snapcode inviting others to add you or unlock the content.

 - Use or distribute the Snapcodes of others.

-- Modify your Snapcode, unless you are simply adding your own images (or images you have the rights to) inside the ghost logo.
+- Modify your Snapcode, unless you’re simply adding your own images (or images you have the rights to) inside the ghost logo.

-- Sell Snapcode merchandise (stickers, apparel, etc., that incorporate the Brand Assets) unless you have requested and received permission from Snapchat to do so.
+- Sell Snapcode merchandise (stickers, apparel, etc., that primarily feature a Snapcode) unless you’ve requested and received permission from Team Snapchat.